 Personally, I can’t pull off wearing one hat much less many hats.
 I don’t have a hat head.
 My hair poofs out and my ears look like car doors when I wear a hat.
 Wearing too many hats just exacerbates these issues.
 When you wear too many hats, it’s easy to forget which hat you’re wearing.
 For instance, are you wearing the ‘no-nonsense corporate’ hat when you meant to wear your ‘quirky and kicked back’ hat?
 We’re not getting any younger, you know.
 Sooner or later you’re going to accidentally wear your court jester hat to the gynecologist and then where will you be?
 I’ll tell you where you’ll be.
 You’ll be in an undignified position and wearing a stupid hat is where you’ll be.

 Hahahahaha.
 Just kidding.
 Wear that one all you want.
 Although, it wouldn’t hurt if every once in a while, you had a welcoming and kind look on your face.
 At least that’s what I hear from other people.

 There isn’t anything wrong with getting advice about updating your look or what to wear, but we are just inundated with that shit, aren’t we?

 Who says what is appropriate?
 From where I sit, it seems ‘appropriate’ changes based on geography, social status, income, and size.
 After a while, the advice becomes a confusing blur.
 I think I’ll just keep wearing my Keds and jeans and black tee shirts.

 Oh, I do have one real tip.
-Stop wearing holiday theme clothes after age 50.
+Stop wearing holiday theme clothes after the age of 50.
 Seriously.